hackolade/docs/Studio/Centralpane.md

 &nbsp;

-Hierarchical schema view of an entity schema:
+## Hierarchical schema view

+For each entity in your diagram, it can be very handy to visualize and maintain the structure in a separate tab with the hierarchical schema view of the entity schema:

 ![Central pane - hierarchical schema view](<lib/Central%20pane%20-%20hierarchical%20schema%20view.png>)